hacknightly/hacknightly/README.md

 <a id="org1497e3c"></a>

 - 🚶🏿 Just a laid back guy with a passion for building meaningful software and personal productivity!
-I'm probably in the middle of a Pomodoro right now lol.
+I'm probably in the middle of a Pomodoro right now!
+I'm deeply, intrinsically motivated by self-development and failing forward, so I'm looking forward to learning from my future mistakes.

 <a id="org2df8652"></a>